torbsd/torbsd.github.io/blog.md

 <a id="pp-announce">__Announcing Porting PETs__</a> by gman999

-One of the recent small projects we have spent some time on recently is <a href= "porting-pets.html">Porting PETs</a>.
-This is an attempt to list the various pri vacy-enhancing applications and their statuses in the BSD ports.
+One of the small projects we have spent some time on recently is <a href="porting-pets.html">Porting PETs</a>.
+This is an attempt to list the various privacy-enhancing applications and their statuses in the BSD ports.

 Most of these ports arose as non-commercial, open source reactions to mainstream applications and services.
-Some are ported to one BSD or another, others are no t.
+Some are ported to one BSD or another, others are not.

 The list is not exhaustive, but it was certainly exhaustive to create.
-Updates w ill happen manually, although <a href="https://github.com/torbsd/torbsd.github.io/issues">diffs</a> are appreciated.
+Updates will happen manually, although <a href="https://github.com/torbsd/torbsd.github.io/issues">diffs</a> are appreciated.